tremor-rs/tremor-www/docs/guides/basics.md

   connect /pipeline/passthrough to /connector/console;

 end;
-# Deploy the flow so tremor starts it
+# Deploy the flow, so tremor starts it
 deploy flow main;
 ```